rohittp0/mocr/README.md

 ## Setup

+> [!WARNING]
-> Warning: This project was developed using Python 3.11.
+> This project was developed using Python 3.11.
 It is recommended to use the same version.

+> [!NOTE]
-> Note: The setup described below is for Windows.
+> The setup described below is for Windows.
 If you are using another OS, you will have to install the dependencies manually.

 ### Install ORC Engine